warden-protocol/wardenprotocol/relayer-eth/README.md

 ## Buildtx

-As a separate tool we also provide a little cli for building unsigned Ethereum transactions, ready to be sent to Fusion Chain for signing:
+As a separate tool we also provide a little cli for building unsigned Ethereum transactions, ready to be sent to Warden Protocol for signing:

 ```sh
 # generate an ETH transfer: